1. Master of Arts in Music Performance Organ

 - Improvisation is examined in two parts:

-- Prepared: two chorale partitas over two stylistically different, self-chosen chorales (e.g. baroque and neomodal); the jury will choose one of them.
+- Prepared: two chorale partitas on two stylistically different, self-chosen chorales (e.g. one in baroque and one in neomodal style); the jury will choose one of them.

-- Unprepared: Short improvisation on a task set directly at the exam (Bible verse, chorale melody)
+- Unprepared: Short improvisation on a task given directly at the exam (Bible verse, chorale melody)

 - Sight reading of a simple piece